Ethosa/social_ethosa/README.md

 ```

 ### GeometricSequence
-There are many ways to initialize an arithmetic sequence.
+There are many ways to initialize an geometric sequence.
 ```python
 ars = GeometricSequence(1, 2)
 ars = GeometricSequence([1, 2])